 A DSCR of 1 indicates that the property’s income precisely covers its debt obligations.
 Ratios above 1 suggest a cushion, while those below 1 indicate potential cash flow shortfalls.
 Private lenders typically prefer a DSCR of at least 1.2, signifying that the property generates 20% more income than necessary to cover its debts.

 DSCR HELOCs allow investors to access the equity in their rental properties without relying on personal income verification.
-Instead, lenders evaluate the investment property’s income-generating potential to determine eligibility and loan terms.
+Instead, top DSCR lenders evaluate the investment property’s income-generating potential to determine eligibility and loan terms.
 This DSCR loan approach benefits investors with complex financial profiles or multiple income streams, as it simplifies the qualification process for a competitive investment property HELOC.
+We published an article that show exactly how to calculate DSCR loans.

-- Flexible Loan Amounts: The loan amount is primarily determined by the property’s DSCR and available equity, allowing real estate investors to access substantial funds for various investment purposes.
+2. Flexible Loan Amounts: The DSCR home equity loan amount is primarily determined by the property’s debt service coverage ratio and available equity, allowing real estate investors to access substantial funds for various investment purposes.

 Eligibility Criteria